Connectoids II: existence of normal trees: Open problems

-Note that any necklace in a weak minor induces a necklace in the host connectoid.
+Note that every necklace in a weak minor induces a necklace in the host connectoid.
 Thus weak minors inherit the property of having a normal spanning trees by \cref{thm:jung}.
-Further, given a normal spanning tree $T$ of a connectoid $(S, \cC)$, any well-order of $S$ respecting the tree order of $T$ witnesses countable colouring number of $(S, \cC)$.
-This implies that any weak minor of a connectoid with a normal spanning tree has countable colouring number.
+Further, given a normal spanning tree $T$ of a connectoid $(S, \cC)$, by~\cref{prop:well-order_respecting} there is a well-order $\leq$ of $S$ respecting the tree order of $T$.
+Then $\leq$ witnesses countable colouring number of $(S, \cC)$.
+This implies that every weak minor of a connectoid with a normal spanning tree has countable colouring number.

-\begin{problem} Let $(S, \cC)$ be an arbitrary connectoid.
-If any weak minor of $(S, \cC)$ has countable colouring number, does there exist a normal spanning tree of $(S, \cC)$? \end{problem}
+\begin{problem} Let $(S, \cC)$ be a connected connectoid.
+If every weak minor of $(S, \cC)$ has countable colouring number, does there exist a normal spanning tree of $(S, \cC)$? \end{problem}